 How to Make a Complaint

-If you find yourself in this situation, here are the legal steps for you to take:
+However, if you still did not receive your salary after the reminders, here are the legal steps for you to take:

 - Contact the MoHRE helpline on 800 665 or visit the local labour office to get advice and support.